davidjbradshaw/iframe-resizer/README.md

 ### sendMessage(message,[targetOrigin])

 Send data to the containing page, `message` can be any data type that can be serialized into JSON.
-The `targetOrigin` option is used to restrict where the message is sent to, in case you iFrame navigates away to another domain.
+The `targetOrigin` option is used to restrict where the message is sent to, in case your iFrame navigates away to another domain.